taimur1511/devops-learning-/overthewire/bandit/level-6-7/README.md

 Initially I tried searching the server using `find /` followed by the user, group and file size conditions.

-This returned the matching file but also produced a long list of permission denied messages because i didn't have permissions to access certail directories.
+This returned the matching file but also produced a long list of permission denied messages because i didn't have permissions to access certain directories.

 <img width="1258" height="194" alt="image" src="https://github.com/user-attachments/assets/af4d67e0-da6b-4b6b-99a2-8daa5c811973" />